How to create a well thought out diversity recruitment strategy

 #3 Evaluate your recruitment processes

-Make sure your job profiles and adverts are "real" with accurate qualifications and experience for the job.
+Make sure your job profiles and adverts are “real” with accurate qualifications and experience for the job.
 They should be gender neutral to attract more women.
 Advertise in places where you know any non-dominant group will be located.
 This means out of the box thinking and extending the reach of your network for referrals.
+Most people don’t have diverse networks and even women when asked will refer men.
+Network referrals is not an equal opportunity activity.
+There is a gender networking gap even on sites such as LinkedIn.
 If you are targeting women make sure you have women involved in the interviewing process with checks and balances to manage any bias that creeps in.

 3Plus can help you with some simple ways to make your hiring process appeal more to women with our FREE ebook on 12 key steps to attract, recruit and retain female talent.